 1. Step 1: Sign in to Plesk

 Log in to your Plesk control panel with administrator credentials.
+Ensure you are using a secure connection (https) to protect your login details.

 2. Step 2: Navigate to IP Access Restriction Management